Soběslav

 Soběslav (/cs/; Sobieslau) is a town in Tábor District in the South Bohemian Region of the Czech Republic.
-It has about 7,100 inhabitants.
+It has about 7,000 inhabitants.
+The town is located at the confluence of the river Lužnice and the stream Černovický potok, on the border between the Třeboň Basin and Tábor Uplands.

+Soběslav became a town in 1390.
 The historic town centre is well preserved and is protected as an urban monument zone.
+Among the most important monuments are the Church of Saints Peter and Paul and the Soběslav Castle.

 Administrative division

 Soběslav consists of five municipal parts (in brackets population according to the 2021 census):